 People mirror your offerings through your brand ambassadors on social media

-The word ‘strategy’ have been derived from the literature of wars.
-Strategy was basically designed before going to the battleground to win over the enemy.
-This technique proved useful and, thus, it entered into the world of business slowly.
+The word ‘strategy’ has been derived from the literature on wars.
+The strategy was designed before going to the battleground to win over the enemy.
+This technique proved useful and, thus, it entered the world of business slowly.
 Businesses started focusing on the strategy to compete with their rivals so that their product or service could capture huge market share.